 Weekly Message

-Dear Honors students,
+Dear Honors College students, faculty, and family,

 Strengthening connections